 The LinkedIn search functionality provides access to a wide network of your closest connections and advocates.

 Researching your connections’ networks, affiliations, companies, and groups could lead to potential new business connections.
 Find new connections by simply replying to a relevant group discussion or commenting on a post shared by a connection.
 This can also help you identify and connect with audiences that match your buyer personas.

 4. Ask for the Introduction

-While asking directly for an introduction to someone of interest is typically not a comfortable experience for many people, I encourage you to step outside your comfort zone.
-If you’ve followed the steps above and positioned yourself correctly in your relationships, LinkedIn will provide you the knowledge to gains dozen of good introductions a year.
+If you’ve followed the steps above and positioned yourself correctly in your relationships, LinkedIn will provide you the tools to gain dozens of introductions a year.

-For more tips on how to use LinkedIn and other social networking sites to grow your business, check out our “Advisor’s Guide to Social Media” eBook.
+For more tips on how to use LinkedIn to grow your business and social media for financial professionals, check out our “Advisor’s Guide to Social Media” eBook.